In this article, we are going to read about the seven types of reverb that are used in audio production.

 Hall reverb can do magic.
 As halls or arenas are specially built for fantastic sound in mind, they can take to where the real magic of reverb happens.

-Hall reverb is best for rock, pop etc genres which are performed in stages.
+Hall reverb is best for rock, pop, etc genres that are performed in stages.

 Now let’s come to the next type of reverb.